Mo-Moustafa/Sample-Studio/README.md

 # Sample-Studio

+<h2>you can generate your own signal with different amplitude and frequency </h2>
 <img src="images/generation_1.jpg " >
-<h2> you can generate your own signal with different summation of amplitudes and frequencies and you can delete specific signals at any time with our drop-down list of added signals </h2>
 <img src="images/GenerationPage.jpg " >
 <h2> you can add noise to your generated signal with  noise checkbox </h2>
 <img src="images/GenerationPageAddNoise.jpg " >